Installation

 anis_make

-Warning: If you encounter problems with file permissions, check in the Makefile the UID and GID variables.
+Warning: if you encounter problems with file permissions, check in the Makefile the UID and GID variables.
 The UID and GID must match your user and group.
 By default the UID and GID is set to 1000:1000.

 Dependencies